Smeets & Graas logo

 Ascorbyl palmitate

-Ascorbyl palmitate is composed of an ascorbate and a palmitic acid molecule.
-Soluble in both water and fat, it is widely used as an antioxidant in preserves and as a more stable form of vitamin C in a variety of cosmetic products, such as creams.
-The advantage of this vitamin C is that it can cross the blood-brain barrier more easily.
+Ascorbyl palmitate consists of an ascorbic acid molecule and a palmitic acid molecule.
+It dissolves in both water and fat and is used as an antioxidant in canned foods and in cosmetics such as creams.
+This form may cross the blood-brain barrier more easily.

 PureWay-C®